PARC-Robotics/documentation-2024/docs/getting-started-tutorials/setting-up-your-workspace.md

 ### Step 3: Install dependencies

+The cloned project repository contains ROS packages that require certain dependencies before they can be used.
+These dependencies are specified in the respective `package.xml` file of each package and are installed using [rosdep](https://docs.ros.org/en/humble/Tutorials/Intermediate/Rosdep.html){taget=_blank} a command-line utility for identifying and installing dependencies to build or install a package.

-In the same terminal (or in a new one), copy and paste the following:
+To install the project dependencies, un the same terminal (or in a new one), copy and paste the following:
 ```sh
 cd ~/ros2_ws
 sudo rosdep init